aspose-page/Aspose.Page-Reference-Tutorials/page/english/java/postscript-gradient-addition/vertical/_index.md

 # Create PostScript Gradient in Java – Add Vertical Gradient

 ## Introduction
 In this comprehensive tutorial, you'll learn how to **create PostScript gradient in Java** with Aspose.Page for Java.
 Adding a vertical gradient can make your documents look more vibrant and professional, and with just a few lines of code you can achieve stunning visual effects.
 We'll walk you through each step, explain why each piece matters, and give you practical tips to avoid common pitfalls.
-In this guide we will **create postscript gradient java** step by step.
+By the end of this guide you’ll be able to generate PostScript files that have smooth, eye‑catching vertical color transitions.

 ## Quick Answers
 - **What library is needed?** Aspose.Page for Java